Techligence/LogicBlocks/README.md

 2. [nodeJS](https://nodejs.org/en/download)🟢 (includes npm by default)

 ## Getting started🌟

+### Which IDE should you choose? 🤔
+While you're free to use any IDE that suits your needs, we highly recommend Visual Studio Code 💻.
+It offers a comprehensive set of features that cater to a wide range of programming languages and tasks.
+Check it out [here](https://code.visualstudio.com/)

 ### Steps
 1.Clone the Repository: This will download a copy of the code onto your local machine.
 ```